acoustic guitars

 Acoustic Guitars > Acoustic Guitar HistoryAcoustic Guitars at eBay

-five acoustic guitars The acoustic guitar is a popular stringed instrument which originated in Spain.
+five acoustic guitars The acoustic guitar is a popular stringed instrument that originated in Spain.
 It has a flat, waisted body, a round sound hole, and a fretted fingerboard, or "neck," along which run six strings.
-The strings are fastened to tuning screws at the top of the fingerboard, and to a bridge which is glued to the instrument's sound board or "belly" at the other end.
+The strings are fastened to tuning screws at the top of the fingerboard, and to a bridge that is glued to the instrument's sound board or "belly" at the other end.
 The strings on acoustic guitars are usually made of steel.
 On classical guitars, the top three strings are usually made of nylon or natural gut, while the lower three strings are metal.
 The strings are tuned to E, A, D, G, B, and E (starting with the second E below middle C and ending with the E above middle C).

 Acoustic guitars are the instrument of choice for many country and folk music guitarists.
 High quality acoustic guitars generally feature solid wood construction, with spruce or cedar tops and rosewood or mahogany sides and backs.
 Medium quality guitars may combine solid wood tops with laminated sides and backs, while entry level instruments are often made from laminated woods.
 Guitar necks and fingerboards are typically constructed from stiff woods such as mahogany, ebony, and rosewood.